Want the secondhand scoop?

 Should I buy vintage and secondhand locally/within my own country?

-Small secondhand businesses across North America rely on cross-border sales and with duty-free exemptions in the U.S. and Canada still allowed, it’s business as usual for most low-value shopping that takes place online.
-Please continue to support as you can.
+Small secondhand businesses across North America rely on cross-border sales and with duty-free exemptions in the U.S. and Canada still allowed until Aug.
+29, it’s business as usual for most low-value shopping that takes place online.
+There are no tariffs on goods valued at or under US$800 made in countries other than China, Macau and Hong Kong until Aug.
+29. Please continue to support as you can.

 Shopping local and supporting your communities has always been, and will always be, a good idea, too — find vintage, antiques and pre-loved shops near you, and online-based businesses that ship to you, at the Shop Secondhand Directory, which lists nearly 3,500 shops and services across Canada and the U.S. in more than 130 categories.